jtassarotti/polaris/README.md

 # POLARIS COQ DEVELOPMENT

 This is the Coq development of Polaris, an extension of the [Iris Project](http://iris-project.org) to support probabilistic relational reasoning.
+The code includes commits from Iris up through Iris version 3.1.0.
 The following README is adapted in part from that of the original Iris development.

 ## Prerequisites